 7) Check-in regularly.
 If you set goals and never talk about them again, you aren’t doing people any favors.
 Schedule check-in meetings now—you need a standing meeting.
 Consider meeting for coffee or in another setting outside the usual office, to shake things up.
 Make employees responsible for sharing their progress and bringing a list of questions for you.
 You’re busy—you’re there to facilitate, not micromanage.
 Manager Tools recommends weekly 30-minute “one-on-one” (O3) meetings.

 You’ll need to adjust your approach as you grow your agency.
 You can coach everyone if you have 10 employees.
-If you have 20-25, you’ll focus on coaching your direct reports.
-If you have 50+ people, you’ll spend your time coaching your directors on how to better coach their direct-report employees.
+If you have 20-25, focus on coaching your direct reports.
+If you have 50+ people, spend your time coaching your directors on how to better coach their direct-report employees.

 Bonus: Helping employees working outside your skillset